 hex

 HexArith supplies a self-contained primality test.
-It checks that no integer in [2, n) divides n, and its soundness theorem lifts a true result to the project-local Hex.Nat.Prime predicate: a primality witness produced without native_decide or a fixed prime table, so downstream prime searches can certify candidates beyond any precomputed list.
+It checks candidate divisors from 2 through ⌊√n⌋, stopping before the first candidate whose square exceeds n.
+Its soundness theorem lifts a true result to the project-local Hex.Nat.Prime predicate: a primality witness produced without native_decide or a fixed prime table, so downstream prime searches can certify candidates beyond any precomputed list.

 🔗def